cavejay/qer/spec.md

 Where a dynamic URI element is used it is represented using a colon `:`.
 These elements will be replaced with something during run time.
 Eg. A Post request to `/api/:channel` represents any request to a URI that matches `^/api/[^/]+$`.

+### [GET] /api

+This endpoint is to welcome user to Qer and identify the service.

+**Responses**

+- GET request of any kind.
+  - Status = 200 OK
+  - Body = "Welcome to Qer, the simple HTTP based queue service"

 ### [POST] /api/:channel

 Making a `POST /api/:channel` request will either append data to a Channel's queue or create a new Channel.
 Where a new channel is created it can be created with a passcode that must be matched on all future interactions to that channel.
 There are some restrictions on Channel naming as outlined below, but incoming payloads can be any valid JSON.